Pilots (Front Mission 1)#

 Frederick Lancaster#

-Best tank in the game and the others are not even close.
-Gain skills very slowly (especially for Melee).
+Best tank in the game and others are not even close.
+Gains skills very slowly (especially for Melee).
 Good bait for enemy missileers.

 Better convert to Short, despite being the worse talent for him, and he has the worst Short damage in the game, but he can learn 2 Short skills which is better than some ace Shorts (I am looking at you Bobby).
 Besides his Melee and Long are just slightly better.
 With Short so overpowered in the game, even the worst Short in the game gets a nod over Melee or Long.
 Can take one Melee skill because he can only learn Short skills twice.